php-http/documentation/discovery.rst

         protected $httpAsyncClient;

         /**
-         * @param HttpAsyncClient|null $httpAsyncClient Client to do HTTP requests, if not set, autodiscovery will be used to find an asynchronous client.
+         * @param HttpAsyncClient|null $httpAsyncClient Client to do HTTP requests, if not set, auto discovery will be used to find an asynchronous client.
          */
         public function __construct(HttpAsyncClient $httpAsyncClient = null)
         {